KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Experiments

-\textbf{Results on synthetic OSS tasks.} We present the results of SYNTHIA $\rightarrow$ Cityscapes in Table \ref{Table1}.
-Compared with Source-only\footnote[2]{Source-only refers to a base model only trained on source images without adaptation.}, OSBP increases unknown-class IoU from 0.0\% to around 2.0\%.
+\textbf{Results on synthetic OSDAS tasks.} We present the results of SYNTHIA $\rightarrow$ Cityscapes in Table \ref{Table1}.
+Compared with Source-only, OSBP increases unknown-class IoU from 0\% to around 2\%.
 But this achievement is at the cost of the segmentation performance on known classes as both mIoU and mIoU$^{\ast}$ of OSBP significantly decrease.
-Compared to Source-only, AdaptSegNet, CLAN, and FADA promote the adaptation for known classes by a large margin, but their unknown-class IoU values are stable at 0.0\% , which means that they cannot recognize the unknown class.
+Compared to Source-only, AdaptSegNet, CLAN, and FADA promote the adaptation for known classes by a large margin, but their unknown-class IoU values are stable at 0\%, which means that they cannot recognize the unknown class.
 After the realizations of KRADA, these three modified models consistently outperform OSBP with huge margins and achieve significant improvements in the segmentation of unknown regions.
-Moreover, these modified models achieve higher mIoU and mIoU$^{\ast}$ compared to their corresponding versions without KRADA.
+Compared to their corresponding original versions, these three models equipped with KRADA significantly improve the unknown-class IoU from 0\% to around 5\% meanwhile obtaining higher mIoU and mIoU$^{\ast}$ at the last epoch.
 This is because KRADA mitigates negative transfer caused by unknown classes in the target domain wrongly matched to known classes in the source domain.
-Thus, the segmentation of known classes improves.
+Thus, the segmentation of known classes also improves.
 Particularly, FADA + KRADA achieves the best performance at both best and last epochs.

-Table \ref{Table2} presents the results of GTA5 $\rightarrow$ Cityscapes.
-We can see that KRADA enables three CSDAS models to consistently outperform OSBP and improve the unknown-class IoU from 0.0\% to around 1.0\%.
-Under the AdaptSegNet architecture, KRADA brings around +2.0\% improvements in both mIoU and mIoU$^{\ast}$ as well as a significant gain in unknown-class IoU at the last and best epochs.
-CLAN + KRADA outperforms CLAN at the last epoch, whereas it obtains a little bit worse performance in mIoU and mIoU$^{\ast}$ than CLAN at the best epoch because it sacrifices the segmentation performance on known classes to achieve 1.1\% (the highest) unknown-class IoU.
-Besides, we also observe that KRADA helps achieve a small variance throughout the training phase since the gaps of results between the last and best epochs become small after realizing KRADA on CLAN.
-Furthermore, FADA + KRADA boosts unknown-class IoU by 1.0\% and obtains slight improvements on mIoU and mIoU$^{\ast}$ compared to FADA.